mmeyer95/meredithmeyer.info/signs.md

 permalink: /Signs/
 ---

 The goal of this project was to train a CNN to identify images of German street signs from the LeNet data set.
-It is important to note that the data is not even distributed among categories.
+It is important to note that the data is not evenly distributed among categories.
 See the chart below:
 <center><img src="https://live.staticflickr.com/7865/46852291614_179d3074db.jpg" width="500" height="304" alt="124"></center>

 Prior to passing images through the neural network, each was converted to grayscale and normalized by: (pixel-128)/128.